TeamREPENTOGON/REPENTOGON/documentation/docs/enums/ModCallbacks.md

 ### MC_PRE_MUSIC_LAYER_TOGGLE

-Accepts a music layer ID (enum pending) to change the layer, or a bool to change the state of the layer: `true` to keep it running, `false` to stop it.
+Accepts a music layer ID (enum pending) to change the layer, or a boolean to change the state of the layer: `true` to keep it running, `false` to stop it.

 `CurrentState` returns `true` if the layer is going to be **enabled**, and `false` if it is going to be **disabled.**